 “Nobody likes to get negative feedback – even those individuals who aren’t trying to prove anything to others, but instead are just trying to learn as much as possible,” Professor Culbertson explained.

 “We should be careful that negative feedback is provided in a way that is more constructive, because it can help people try to improve.”

 She also pointed out the dangers of putting numbers on people, as number-based performance reviews are subjective at best, with different people having different interpretations of scores.

-Employing a 360 degree feedback survey that doesn’t revolve around what managers are doing right or doing wrong is a better tactic.
-The 360 Leader/Manager Survey™ is just such a method.
-It asks respondents to focus on what is working well, and guides managers to “do more” or “do less” of good practice behaviours in a non-threatening way.
+Employing a 360 degree feedback survey that doesn’t revolve around what managers are doing right or doing wrong is a better approach.
+Leaderskill’s Leader/Manager 360-degree feedback surveys use just such a method.
+They ask respondents what needs they have of the participant, also focusing on what is working well.
+They guide participants in a non-threatening way to “do more” or “do less” of good practice behaviours.

-This strengths-based approach takes the fear out of receiving feedback – and is much more conducive to performance improvement than dwelling on the problems.
+This strengths-based approach takes the fear out of receiving feedback – and is much more supportive of performance improvement than focusing at length on the problems.